The world’s most natural feedback reduction.

-Based around the circuitry in the acclaimed Portico 5045 – which has benefited countless tours, arenas, houses of worship and broadcast stages worldwide – the 545 is a mono device for vocal or instrumental applications, and is compatible with any 500-Series rack.
-Exceptionally useful at reducing feedback without negatively impacting the sonic integrity of the source, the 545 effectively increases the level of a live microphone signal before feedback occurs by up to 20dB.
-With simply laid out, easily adjustable controls, the 545 is an invaluable addition to any setup where feedback or reverberation are problematic.
+Based on the circuitry in the acclaimed Portico 5045 – which has benefited countless tours, arenas, houses of worship, and broadcast stages worldwide – the Rupert Neve Designs 545 is exceptionally useful at reducing feedback without negatively impacting the sonic integrity of the source.

 Simple, Intuitive Controls

 With a minimal control set, the 545’s ease of use makes it ideal even for circumstances where a full-time or experienced engineer is not readily available and allows for rapid adjustments on-the-fly even during performances.

 The 545 is an absolutely indispensable addition to any setup where feedback or reverberation are problematic, and it (and the 5045, its 2-channel brother) are used every night on the biggest stages all across the world.

 Illuminated push-button that engages the Primary Source Enhancer’s effect.